ncn-ends/nix/README.md

 The goal is to have everything configured in this repo, and be able to share my config for other people to use.
 Organization is WIP while I figure out how I want to do things and learn more about Nix.

+## Missing From Here

+- Jetbrains IDEs (datagrip and Rider) configs are not stored here, and instead use the Jetbrains sync feature built into the IDE
+    - When initially setting up a new installation, navigate to File -> Manage IDE Settings -> Settings Sync, then Enable Syncing

 ## Resources

 [NixOS Package Search](https://search.nixos.org/packages)